neo-project/specification/sections/Consensus.md

 * Backup : true if not primary, false otherwise

-* ~~RequestSent : true if block header has been proposed, false otherwise~~ (removed on dBFT 2.0 since code tracks all preparation signatures, merged as RequestSentOrReceived)

-* ~~RequestReceived : true if block header has been received, false otherwise~~ (removed on dBFT 2.0 since code tracks all preparation signatures, merged as RequestSentOrReceived)

-* ~~SignatureSent : true if signature has been sent, false otherwise~~ (removed on dBFT 2.0 because of extra commit phase carrying signatures)

-* RequestSentOrReceived : true if a valid signature of Primary has been received, false otherwise (introduced in dBFT 2.0).
+* RequestSentOrReceived : true if a valid signature of Primary has been received, false otherwise.

-* ResponseSent : true if block header confirmation has been sent (introduced in dBFT 2.0: internal state used only for blocking node to triggering consensus OnTransaction event)
+* ResponseSent : true if block header confirmation has been sent (internal state used only for blocking node to triggering consensus OnTransaction event)

-* CommitSent : true if block signature has been sent (this state was only introduced in dBFT 2.0 and replaced SignatureSent)
+* CommitSent : true if block signature has been sent.

 * BlockSent : true if block has been sent, false otherwise